XRG2014/yes-a-shell/README.md

 > Coded in python

-> Please note that this is not an official release of the "Yes" command, and that this program  may not include every feature
+> Please note that this is not an official release of the "Yes" command, and that this program may not include every feature and some may be changed or tweaked

 ## Table of Contents: